 However, due to the physicality of these products, they also tend to pose some danger to users.
-A low-quality and poorly constructed unit might not be capable of holding up your weight and cause injuries.
+A low-quality and poorly constructed unit might not be capable of holding up your weight and causing injuries.
 Mix this with improper use or overly excited kids and you have a recipe for disaster.

 Things To Consider When Buying a Safe Trampoline

 So, how can you be sure if the product you’re eyeing is a safe trampoline?
 It should have the following, for starters:

 A Sturdy Frame

 A good, solid frame is essential if you want to ensure that the trampoline does not collapse under the weight of the user.
 As this is the part that supports the equipment, it must be able to withstand heavy loads, the huge impact of use, and the action of the springs.
 If there is a weak frame, you will not be able to enjoy going up and down as you may feel uneasy about using the trampoline as you are not sure how it will be supported.